kiblerdude/kiblerdude.com/README.md

 KiblerDude.com
 ==============

 This is the code for my personal website.
+The development uses nodejs (4.0.0), bower, and grunt.

-### Javascript Development
+### Development Setup

-Bower is used for Javascript dependency management.
-See the `bower.json` file.
+  $ npm install
+  $ npm install -g bower
 	$ bower install

-### Grunt
+### Building

 Grunt is used for building the project.
 See the `package.json` and `Gruntfile.js` files.